resthub/resthub.org/backbone-stack.rst

 1. **Configure i18n plugin**

-In your main.js file you should define a shortcut path for i18n plugin and the default language for your application :
+In your main.js file you should define a shortcut path for i18n plugin and the default language for your application:

 .. code-block:: javascript